 Virtual Reality for the Treatment of Needle-Phobia in Adult Patients.

-Supervisors: Professor Irene Blackberry and Dr Clare Wilding
+Supervised by Professor Irene Blackberry and Dr Clare Wilding.

 Kylie is a third-year social work student, undertaking a student placement with JRC.